annastavniychuk/causal_inference/README.md

 # General info

 Experimentation is an industury standard for informing product design and business management changes.
-In this course we cover methods for conducting sensetive and efficient experiments, managing sequential experiments, drawing inference and review quasi-experimental methods, where conducting a full scale experiment is either expensive or completely infeasible.
+In this course we cover methods for conducting sensitive and efficient experiments, managing sequential experiments, drawing inference and review quasi-experimental methods, where conducting a full scale experiment is either expensive or completely infeasible.

 The course features a theoretical part presented in lectures and practical hands-on part discussed on seminars.
 Student's comprehension of the methods is enforced through home assignments based on simulations and analysis of applied datasets.